-Keep materials at least 18 inches away from automatic sprinklers, fire extinguishers and sprinkler controls.
+Keep materials at least 18 inches away from automatic sprinklers, fire extinguishers, and sprinkler controls.
 The 18-inch distance is required, but 24 to 36 inches is recommended.
 Clearance of 3 feet is required between piled material and the ceiling.
-If stock is piled more than 15 feet high, clearance should be doubled.
+If the stock is piled more than 15 feet high, clearance should be doubled.
 Check applicable codes, including Life Safety Code, ANSI/NFPA 101-2009.

 Hazards in electrical areas should be reported, and work orders should be issued to fix them.

 Dust accumulation of more than 1/32 of an inch – or 0.8 millimeters – covering at least 5 percent of a room’s surface poses a significant explosion hazard. .
 This dust accumulation is about as thick as a dime or paper clip.

 An industrial hygienist should test the workplace for exposure if air quality and dust are concerns.

 NFPA 654 – a standard on preventing fire and dust explosions – addresses identifying hazard areas, controlling dust, and housekeeping.
 The standard states that vacuuming is the “preferred” method of cleaning.
 Sweeping and water wash-down are other options.
 “Blow-downs” using compressed air or steam are allowed for inaccessible or unsafe surfaces.